Francisco Trincão: Sporting CP

 On 13 July 2022, Trincão signed a one-year loan deal with Sporting CP for a €3 million fee, with a conditional €7 million obligation to buy 50% of his economic rights, with a reported buy-back clause between €20 and €25 million, depending on the moment it was exercised.
 He made his league debut on 7 August in a 3–3 draw against his former club Braga.
 His first goal came exactly one month later, his team's second in the 3–0 away win over Eintracht Frankfurt in the Champions League group phase, their first ever victory in Germany.

 Over the following months, Trincão's performances declined and he began enduring a difficult season, with a lengthy scoring drought leading to many supporters demanding he be benched.
 Despite that, manager Amorim kept him in his starting eleven, and on 27 February 2023 he ran from one end of the penalty box to the other to score in the 2–0 home defeat of Estoril.
 On 9 April, he netted a hat-trick in a 4–3 win at Casa Pia.

 Trincão started 2023–24 on the bench.
 However, after becoming a starter over Marcus Edwards in January 2024, he scored five goals in four league matches, including a brace in a 8–0 home rout of Casa Pia.
 Having cemented his role up front alongside Pedro Gonçalves and Viktor Gyökeres, he added four more until the end of the campaign as Sporting won its 20th league, totalling 1,695 minutes.

 On 11 January 2025, Trincão was the only player to miss his attempt in the 7–6 penalty shoot-out loss against Benfica in the League Cup final in Leiria.
 On 10 May, against the same opposition but in the Derby de Lisboa, he opened an eventual 1–1 away draw and, again, finished the season with nine goals to claim a national championship while taking part in all 34 fixtures and providing a league-best 14 assists.

 Trincão scored his first brace in the Champions League on 18 September 2025, also being named player of the match in the 4–1 home victory over Kairat in the league phase.

+Al-Ahli

+On 18 July 2026, Trincão joined Saudi Pro League side Al-Ahli on a four-year contract.